Guidelines for Sponsors

 Description of Work

-The purpose of an internship is to provide a student with firsthand experience in the areas of public policy, environmental law and science.
+The purpose of an externship is to provide a student with firsthand experience in the areas of public policy, environmental law and science.
 It must include some writing assignments.
-Because our students’ backgrounds are so diverse, individual interns have different capabilities.
+Because our students’ backgrounds are so diverse, individual externs have different capabilities.
 Generally speaking, students are most useful performing legal research and preparing memoranda, collecting and analyzing data, preparing for and attending administrative hearings and court proceedings.

 (late August to early December) 15 weeks.

 When to post your openings: spring and early summer.

 (mid-January to mid-May) 15 weeks.